 38 MET, Promotion of community-based tourism; MET, Wildlife management, utilisation and tourism.
 39 Where conservancies are not formed, a Wildlife Council can also be formed under the Act which allows for co-management of wildlife by the government and community leaders.

-40 Ministry of Environment and Tourism, Communal Area Conservancies in Namibia: a Simple Guide

-(Windhoek, Namibia, n.d.), p.
-9.

-- 1 The Namibian, 'Residents celebrate new Salambala conservancy', The Namibian (January 25, 1999).
+40 Ministry of Environment and Tourism, Communal Area Conservancies in Namibia: a Simple Guide (Windhoek, Namibia, n.d.), p.
+9. 41 The Namibian, 'Residents celebrate new Salambala conservancy', The Namibian (January 25, 1999).

 42 See, for example, R. Neuman, 'Primitive Ideas: Protected Area Buffer Zone and the Politics of Land in Africa', Development and Change, 28, 3 (1997), pp. 559-582.) for the Zimbabwean and Zambian contexts respectively, see also E. Madzudzo, Community based natural resource management in Zimbabwe: opportunities and constraints.
-(Paper presented at conference on 'African environments - past and present', St. Anthony's College, University of Oxford, July 5-8 1999) and Matenga, Community-based Wildlife Management Schemes in Zambia. - 43 In 1997 there were a total of 51 community game guards employed by IRDNC; as reported in Durbin, Jones and Murphree, Namibian Community-based Natural resource Management Programme, p.
-13.
+(Paper presented at conference on 'African environments - past and present', St. Anthony's College, University of Oxford, July 5-8 1999) and Matenga, Community-based Wildlife Management Schemes in Zambia.

+43 In 1997 there were a total of 51 community game guards employed by IRDNC; as reported in Durbin, Jones and Murphree, Namibian Community-based Natural resource Management Programme, p.
+13. 44 Ibid., p.
+15.